brycetshaw/River-Forecast-App/README.md

 ## Frameworks
 - Apache Spark ML
-- MySQL (?)
-- Apache Kafka
+- SQLite
 - Frontend using react.js
-- data import functions using java or Node.js
+- Data import functions using java or Node.js

 ## ML model structure
-- We will transform the data such that each point (hourly data, potentially downsampled depending on computational limits) includes data from the last 14 days (potentially quite a bit less, depending on the drainage size) of data points.
+- We will transform the data such that each point (hourly data, potentially down-sampled depending on computational limits) includes data from the last 14 days (potentially quite a bit less, depending on the drainage size) of data points.

 ## Model Features
 - River Level (target)